Janice G. Rennie (Board Chair)

-Mr. Culmone was appointed a director on August 1, 2013 and is the Chair of the Audit Committee.
+Mr. Culmone was appointed a Director on August 1, 2013, and is the Chair of the Board's Audit Committee.
 He is currently the Chief Financial Officer of MDA.
 Prior to this, Mr. Culmone was CFO for Element Fleet Management, and CFO and Executive Vice President, Finance, for Shaw Communications, after serving in a similar capacity with WestJet Airlines for eight years.
 He also held various senior leadership roles within Molson Inc. over a 12-year period, working both domestically and internationally.

 Mr. Culmone obtained his Chartered Accountant designation in 1989 while at Price Waterhouse where he worked in the firm's tax and audit departments.
 He obtained a Bachelor of Commerce Honors Degree in Economics and Finance from the University of Toronto in 1987.

 Robert G. Foster

 Mr. Robert Foster joined EPCOR's Board of Directors in May 2014 and currently chairs EPCOR's Environment, Health and Safety Committee.
 He has a strong record of municipal and executive leadership, most recently as the retiring Mayor of Long Beach California – an office he has held since 2006.

 Mr. Foster has an extensive background as an executive in the utility sector and is the current Chair of the California Independent System Operator.
 Prior to this and his entry into politics, he was President of Southern California Edison where he held key executive positions within the company and its parent, Edison International, over two decades.